markheath/funcs-todo-csharp/README.md

 It's implemented using Azure Functions V2 in C#, and can be run against the local storage emulator for table storage, and the CosmosDb emulator.

-You'll need to set up a `local.settings.json` file containing connection strings for the Azure Storage and Azure CosmosDb emulators
+You'll need to set up a `local.settings.json` file containing connection strings for the Azure Storage and Azure CosmosDb emulators.

 ```js
 {